 Before approaching the court seeking any legal remedies, a tenderer must inform the Organisation and explain the basis for its court application.
 The Organisation will usually be aware of any legal challenge prior to the end of the mandatory standstill period.

-Even after contract award a supplier can approach the court seeking damages (see remedies section).standstill notice communicates the intent to conclude the contract and should be sent as soon as possible after the contract award decision has been made.
+Even after contract award, a supplier can approach the court seeking damages (see remedies section).
+The standstill notice communicates the intent to award contract and should be sent as soon as possible after the contract award decision has been made.

-A standstill notice must also be issued providing, where applicable, the grounds for any decision:
+A notification must also be issued to each candidate providing, where applicable, the grounds for any decision:

-In addition to this notice the Organisation must respond within 15 days to a written request from a tenderer to:
+In addition to the standstill notice the, Organisation must also respond within 15 days to a written request from a tenderer to:

-Please note, if the commodity was deemed to be catalogueable, the Procurement Officer should set up the successful tenderer on the Pecos Content Management system to ensure that he/she can prepare the catalogues where it has not already been done.
+Please note, if the commodity is deemed to be suitable to be set up as a catalogue, the Procurement Officer should set up the successful tenderer on the PECOS Content Management system to ensure that they can prepare the catalogues, where it has not already been done.

-If court proceedings are served on an Organisation during the standstill period then the Organisation cannot enter into the contract.
+If court proceedings are served to an Organisation during the standstill period, then the Organisation cannot enter into the contract.